chinamike65/hugo-tuolesi/content/book1/book1en.md

 "Golden Brightness Most Victorious King Jing Confession" and "Minimal Confession" have only one chapter each, and it is very easy to memorize them.

-"The Seven Branches of Offering", "Mandala Offering Text", "Psalmist's Prayer and Vows", "Gelugpa Teaching Prosperity Vows", these have already been discussed, and they all have to be memorized.
+"The Seven Point Mandala Offering", "Mandala Offering Text", "Psalmist's Prayer and Vows", "Gelugpa Teaching Prosperity Vows", these have already been discussed, and they all have to be memorized.

 In addition to reciting the above, the preparatory class will also recite the following.